fbc101/PennCourseChromeExtension/TEMPLATE-2.md

 #### Libraries:

 - Axios: to make the query with the api url.
+- Javascript
+- CSS
+- HTML

 #### Framework:

 - Express.js: to set up the routes for the queries.
+- React.JS

 ### Data Storage

 We are not storing any course or professor data since we are simply fetching it from the penncoursereview api.
-If we decide to implement a favorite course/professor cart, then in that case we could simply store the names.
+If we decide to implement a favorite course/professor cart, then in that case we could simply store the names (with Airtable for course name/professor)

 ## Project Management